Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_05_structured_output/guide.fr-ca.md

 Follow the following instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) for more information on authentication.

 ## Instructions

-Structured output is a very powerful feature that allows us to enforce specific formats of the models' outputs.
-Using the JSON schema specification, this feature enables users to specialize and integrate LLMs into various applications.

-Under the hood, structured output is usually made possible with combination of:
-- specific examples used during model training
-- runtime guided decoding, with popular backends such as [outlines](https://github.com/dottxt-ai/outlines), [xgrammar](https://github.com/mlc-ai/xgrammar), or [lm-format-enforcer](https://github.com/noamgat/lm-format-enforcer)

-### How to use

 The `response_format` parameter of the Chat Completion API allows us to enable and configure the Structured Output features.
 Models that support structured output can manage the three following modes: